 From pre-close to post-close, each task should be tracked so you know you have a holistic close that’s done correctly.
 Not adhering to compliance procedures can leave your organization in a financial bind and legal trouble.
-Having visibility into the status of every financial close activity is crucial to the success of your business, especially now in the era of COVID.
+Having visibility into the status of every financial close activity is crucial to the success of your business, especially now.

 The Challenges of Maintaining Financial Compliance

 There are a lot of businesses that don’t put enough importance on their month-end close processes.
 They rely on the memory and experience of their team, carrying no documentation of their reconciliation processes.
 Of course, if key team members leave without passing on that knowledge, they have to recreate the process from scratch.

 - In some industries, such as banking, daily reconciliations are a critical part of the job.